DataDog/integrations-core/fluentd/README.md

 # Further Reading

-To get a better idea of how (or why) to integrate your Redis servers with Datadog, check out our [series of blog posts](https://www.datadoghq.com/blog/monitor-fluentd-datadog/) about it.
+To get a better idea of how (or why) to integrate your Fluentd servers with Datadog, check out our [series of blog posts](https://www.datadoghq.com/blog/monitor-fluentd-datadog/) about it.